 - you’re the director and the only paid employee in your company

-- you employ someone for personal, household or domestic work (eg a nanny or gardener) - unless they’re a care or support worker
+- you employ someone for personal, household or domestic work (like a nanny or gardener) - unless they’re a care or support worker

-- you’re a public body or business doing more than half your work in the public sector (eg local councils and NHS services) - unless you’re a charity
+- you’re a public body or business doing more than half your work in the public sector (such as local councils and NHS services) - unless you’re a charity

-- you’re a service company working under ‘IR35 rules’ and your only income is the earnings of the intermediary (eg your personal service company, limited company or partnership)
+- you’re a service company working under ‘IR35 rules’ and your only income is the earnings of the intermediary (such as your personal service company, limited company or partnership)

 How to claim